-Toolkit 2 is focussed on the following activities:
+Toolkit 2 is focused on the following activities:

-Establish or Activate Your Economic Recovery Task Force 1.
-Convene Economic Recovery Leadership Team.
-2. Activate existing Preparedness Plan, if in place.
-3. Ensure task force is integrated to local Emergency Measures Organization (EMO).
-4. Work with EMO on effective re-entry of critical businesses to the community.
-5. Evaluate demand for a Business Recovery Centre and implement if warranted.
-6. Conduct initial Business Impact Assessment.
-Set up Hotline and Help Desk.
-Provide business counselling, technical assistance and Establish protocols with Recovery Team and EMO.
-Establish media relations Individual Business Recovery 1.
-Tips and Templates to support recovery of critical business information.
-2. Linkages to key organizations and agencies.
+1. Activate an Economic Recovery Task Force

+- 1. Convene Economic Recovery Leadership Team. - 2.
+Activate existing Preparedness Plan, if in place. - 3.
+Ensure task force is integrated with local Emergency Measures Organization. - 4.
+Work with EMO on effective re-entry of critical businesses to the community. - 5.
+Evaluate demand for a Business Recovery Centre and implement if warranted. - 6.
+Conduct initial Business Impact Assessment.

+2. Establish a Business Recovery Centre